dorianturgot/ReconOne/README.md

 # ReconOne
-test

-Person recognition website that show statistics on given videos about the flow of people.
+Person recognition website that shows statistics on given videos about the flow of people.

 Made with Flask, OpenCV + Tensorflow.